-Alongside with training and capacity-building activity, TSLR promotes a policy-oriented research stream on local aspects of regulation.
+Alongside with training and capacity-building activity, TSR promotes a policy-oriented research stream on local aspects of regulation.

 FIELD | Framework of Incentives to Empower Local Decision-makers